cschpc/isc-student-cluster-competition-2025/Proposal/ISC25_proposal.md

 # Why do we believe that we have put together a winning team

 Our team is very competitive and motivated.
-The team advisors have a deep knowledge about HPC, and the student members have already lots of experience in programming, HPC, Linux etc. via their university studies.
+The team advisors have deep knowledge about HPC, and the student members have already lots of experience in programming, HPC, Linux etc. via their university studies.

 When preparing for the competition we will follow the curriculum which has proven to be successful in the previous events.
 Training includes the following subjects:
 - Introduction to HPC and CPU architectures